alexthissen/DockerWorkshop2017/docs/Lab8-Explore.md

-# Lab 8 - Exploration
+# Lab 8 - Free exploration

 Goals for this lab is to experiment with a number of improvements to the solution.
 You are free to investigate, explore and experiment.